-Day 22 (Thursday, August 12th)
+Day 22 (Friday, August 12th)

-Morning: helpers who are leaving are taken to the airport; equipment and finds are taken to Murcia.
+Morning: helpers who are leaving are taken to Murcia-Covera International Airport, Torre Pacheco bus station, or Balsicas-Mar Menor railway station; equipment and finds are taken to Murcia.

 YOUR ASSIGNMENTS

 All our helpers are integrated into the project alongside staff assistants.
 Most senior site helpers are young university graduates or senior undergraduate students who have field experience at Palaeolithic sites, and most of them will be present for most of the six-week field season at our two sites.
 Their task includes assisting helpers who come for shorter periods or who have little or no prior experience in palaeolithic excavation.